WICG/background-sync/use-cases.md

 These are either "I don't want to / can't set up push" or "updates are so frequent push doesn't make sense".

-Exact-time syncs are out-of scope for now, but may in future form some kind of alarms API.
+Exact-time syncs are out-of scope, but may be investigated in the context of an alarms API in the future.

 # Concerns